natural/zukai/README.md

 <a id="events"></a>
 #### Events

-Models emit events (using [EventEmitter2](https://github.com/hij1nx/EventEmitter2)).
+Models emit events using [EventEmitter2](https://github.com/hij1nx/EventEmitter2).
 The value passed to each event is the model object.

 Options for the event emitter are passed in via `options.events` to the